ZhengdongWang/zhengdongwang.com/productivity.md

 > Find vivid examples of success in the domains you care about.
 If you want to become a great scientist, try to find ways to spend time with good (or, ideally, great) scientists in person.
 Watch YouTube videos of interviews.
 Follow some on Twitter.

 For example, [Timothy Gowers solving a math problem in real time](https://www.youtube.com/watch?v=NmEVwJ_lJ1A).

+Finally,

+{{ lee }}

+> Before I learned the art, a punch was just a punch, and a kick, just a kick.
+After I learned the art, a punch was no longer a punch, a kick, no longer a kick.
+Now that I understand the art, a punch is just a punch and a kick is just a kick.

+> The height of cultivation is really nothing special.
+It is merely simplicity; the ability to express the utmost with the minimum.

 ## Fast fast fast cut cut cut